VivekVithlani/MobileAppPrivacyPolicy/README.md

-# Mantra App Privacy Policy
+# Privacy Policy

 Privacy Policy
 Updated at 2023-01-03

-Mantra. ("I", "we," "our," or "us") is committed to protecting your privacy.
+("I", "we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how your personal information is collected, used, and disclosed by Mantra.

 This Privacy Policy applies to our application named Mantra , and its associated subdomains (collectively, our "Service").
 By